-Wherever it does business, it is the policy of Arcelor Mittal and its subsidiaries and affiliates to comply with economic sanctions laws and regulations including such laws issued by the United Nations, European Community, international organizations and various nations.
+Wherever it does business, it is the policy of ArcelorMittal and its subsidiaries and affiliates to comply with economic sanctions laws and regulations including such laws issued by the United Nations, European Community, international organizations, and various nations.

-The obligation to comply with local, national and international laws and regulations applicable to its business is also contained in the ArcelorMittal Code of Business Conduct.
+The obligation to comply with local, national, and international laws and regulations applicable to its business is also contained in the ArcelorMittal Code of Business Conduct.

-It is the responsibility of each and every director, officer and employee in the ArcelorMittal group to understand the Code of Business Conduct and these Economic Sanctions Guidelines and to seek help from the Legal Department if and when there is any question or doubt as to how these rules apply in a given situation.
+It is the responsibility of each and every director, officer, and employee in the ArcelorMittal group to understand the Code of Business Conduct and this Economic Sanctions Procedure and to seek help from the Legal Department if and when there is any question or doubt as to how these rules apply in a given situation.